Church of St Mary the Virgin

 Schedule of Services

+Services for the time being will be on Zoom but we hope to reopen the church building for Sunday worship as soon as possible.
 For the times of services at St Mary's, Whitchurch on Thames and St John's, Whitchurch Hill please see here.

 Tuesday Coffee Mornings